Kizil Caves: Decay, vandalism, dismantlement, and tourism

 Since their construction and decoration between the 4th and 8th centuries CE, the Kizil Caves have suffered numerous periods of religious vandalism and decay.

 Western archaeologists orchestrated the massive sampling on the best remaining works of art in the early 20th century.
 Aside from their colonial outlook, one of their alleged motivations was to protect these works of arts from vandalism due to Islamic iconoclasm and the depredations of treasure hunters.
-Most of the dismantled panels were sent to the Museum für Indische Kunst, Berlin, Germany, but ironically and tragically many were lost in the destructions of World War II, with only photographs or drawings remaining in the best cases.
+Most of the dismantled panels were sent to the Museum für Indische Kunst, Berlin, Germany, but many were destroyed in World War II, with only photographs or drawings remaining in the best cases.
 A significant number of the murals were also captured by the Soviets in Berlin, and turned up recently in the Hermitage Museum.

 In more recent times, the Red Guards also contributed to the destruction of the site, and last but not least, the transformation of the site for touristic purposes since 2005 has led to the disfigurement of many caves and the irretrievable loss of archaeological knowledge.
 Today, none of the caves can be said to have remained entirely intact, although many remain quite impressive.